How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Tariffs and concessions on imports

-If you’re importing items for a business, you should know that they may be liable to duty, GST, and other fees.
+If you’re importing items for a business, you should know that they may be liable for duty, GST, and other fees.
 Customs will apply preferential tariffs in some situations.
 As a result, levies on goods from some nations are reduced.

 You’ll need to know how to compute your fees accurately if you submit your import clearances.
 If you hire a customs broker, agent, or freight forwarder, they will be well-equipped to calculate your charges.